 Your participation at the Meeting is very important to us.
 If you are unable to attend in person, we encourage you to vote your shares by any of the means available to you, all of which are described in the enclosed Information Circular.
-If you have not already done so, we also encourage you to review our 2014 annual financial statements and related management discussion and analysis, as well as our other public disclosure documents available on our website at www.keyera.com and on SEDAR at www.sedar.com.

-We look forward to seeing you on May 5th.
+We look forward to seeing you on May 10th.